microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsAsyncOperation.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 A Microsoft Teams async operation is an operation that transcends the lifetime of a single API request.
 These operations are long-running or too expensive to complete within the timeframe of their originating request.

+When an async operation is initiated, the method returns a 202 Accepted response code.
+The response will also contain a Location header, which contains the location of the teamsAsyncOperation.
+Periodically check the status of the operation by making a GET request to this location; wait >30 seconds between checks.

 ## Properties